IRFM/IMASViz/doc/source/howto/plugins/plugin_getting_started.rst

 To run the plugin in IMASViz while in IMASViz session with opened IDS database, in :guilabel:`tree view browser`:

 - right-click on the IDS previously specified in :guilabel:`getEntries()` function.
 A popup menu including the menu action (with label previously specified in :guilabel:`getAllEntries()`) will be shown.
-- Click on the menu action
+- click on the menu action